sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ## Try it Out & Give Feedback!

-`protojsonx` is still highly experimental and early-stage software.
-It passes the official Protobuf conformance tests, which gives me confidence that the core serialization and parsing behavior is on the right track, but I would not treat it as boring infrastructure yet.
+`protojsonx` is still highly experimental software.
+It passes the official Protobuf conformance tests, which gives me confidence in its core parsing and serialization logic, but don't run it in critical production paths without thorough testing.

 If you are serving JSON APIs backed by Protobuf and `protojson` is showing up in your profiles, I’d love for you to try it against your own schemas.

-I’m especially interested in results from real production-shaped messages: large repeated fields, maps, oneofs, well-known types, custom `json_name` usage, and other cases that are more interesting than tiny benchmark fixtures.
+I’m especially interested in results from real production-shaped messages: large repeated fields, maps, oneofs, well-known types, custom `json_name` usage, and other cases that are more interesting than simple benchmark payloads.

 You can find the code and instructions on GitHub:
 * **GitHub Repository**: [sudorandom/protojsonx](https://github.com/sudorandom/protojsonx)